Vitamin B12 Deficiency: Causes, Symptoms, and How to Prevent It

 - Dietary Sources: eat lots of meat, fish, poultry, eggs, and dairy.
 These foods provide ample amounts of B12 and help mitigate vitamin B12 deficiency symptoms.

-- Fortified Foods: Opt for cereals and plant-based milk fortified with B12, especially if you follow a vegetarian or vegan diet.
-These options can help address what causes vitamin B12 deficiency symptoms and support overall nutrient intake.
+- Fortified Foods: Opt for cereals and plant-based supplements.
+Milk fortified with B12, especially if you follow a vegetarian or vegan diet.
+These options help address vitamin B12 deficiency and support nutrient intake.

 Conclusion